luketeaford/manchego/README.md

 ## Tips
 Manchego organizes the data from `process.argv` into a simple format so you can process it how you like.

-Words that precede a dash command (a string beginning with '-' or '--') will be set to true.
-This is useful for choosing which function to use.
+Words that precede a dash command (a string beginning with `-` or `--`) will be set to `true`.
+This enables the CLI to be used to support multiple functions.